 You’d struggle to find a list of influential games that does not include FF7 in its ranks.
-It’s an androgenous, emo-cum-boy-meets-girl soap opera that may have ruined RPGs as a genre but ended up standing out more than Cloud’s Bastard Sword at a daycare center; at least that’s what the 17-year-old in me remembers.
+It’s an androgenous, boy-meets-girl soap opera that may have ruined RPGs as a genre but ended up standing out more than Cloud’s Bastard Sword at a daycare center; at least that’s what the 17-year-old in me remembers.
 If I were to base this listing on memory alone, I’d call FF7 one of the best games ever but it really probably isn’t.
 I just fell in love with Aerith and played the game for her.
 She was the party healer.
-She was affectionate.
-She was giving.
+She was an altruist.
 She was also brutally murdered halfway through the game.
 It was the first time I had ever cried because of an in-game event.

-It was 2000, the whole Y2K fiasco was finally over, I was just starting university, and just like most freshmen I can recall, I was seeking a higher understanding of what life is.
+It was 2000, the Y2K fiasco was finally over, I was just starting university, and like most freshmen I can recall, I was seeking a higher understanding of what life is.
 I dug myself in volumes and rested in the comforting sanctity of education and the attempted insight into my existence, oblivious to how little I actually knew.
 When I first saw the box art of this game, I picked it up, turned it over, and took note of the accolades and game-of-the-year awards.
 I turned it over again and stared at the then-unknown-to-me JC Denton, walked over to the cashier, and committed one of my best video game investments ever.
 There is no proper way for me to describe the impact this game had on me; I was absolutely awestruck with its masterful writing and storytelling.
-It had me doubting the world, untrusting of people, and open to all sorts of conspiracies.
-When I first discovered how much impact every choice I did had on the game, I froze in place as my mind attempted to wrap itself around it.
+It had me doubting the world and its denizens and open to all sorts of conspiracies.
+When I first discovered how my choices affected the narrative of the game, I froze in place as my mind attempted to wrap itself around it.
 I mattered as a gamer.
 I was no longer a puppet that just follows cues.
 I was JC Denton.
 That Deus Ex title?
 That was me, the gamer, the god outside of the machine.
-The soundtrack is still one that you can hear blaring out of my mp3 player, with the ‘Unatco’ theme being a defining one for me.
+The soundtrack is still one that you would hear blaring through my speakers, with “Unatco” being a defining one for me.
 I silently swore to never play anything of a less caliber for as long as I live.
-Yeah, sure.
-Try doing that and still make a living in the gaming industry.
+Ah, the folly and naivety of youth.